-The SearchBox was pretty complicated.
+The SearchBoxComponent was fairly complicated.
 Let's handle a much easier component now: the SearchResultComponent.
 The SearchResultComponent's job is to render a single SearchResult.

-There's not really any new ideas here, so let's take it all at once:
+Given what we've already covered there aren't any new ideas here, so let's take it all at once: